Tight Bounds for Restricted Grid Scheduling: Properties of Optimal Packings for Restricted Grid Scheduling

 \begin{corollary} For any set of items and any sequence of bins, there exists an optimal packing that is reasonable. \end{corollary}

 From now on, we will restrict attention to reasonable packings.

-Given a set of items and a sequence of bins, two reasonable partial packings can differ as to whether they use one item of size $L$ or two items of size $S$ in certain bins.
+Given a set of items and a sequence of bins, two reasonable packings of these bins (where different subsets of the items might be packed) can differ as to whether they use one item of size $L$ or two items of size $S$ in certain bins.
 Therefore, the numbers of \Ss and \Ls they do not assign may differ.
-However, if both have at least one \Sitem and at least one \Litem unassigned, the set of bins they have used is the same and there is a simple invariant relating the numbers of unassigned \Ss and unassigned \Ls they have.
+However, if both have at least one \Sitem and at least one \Litem{} available, the set of bins they have used is the same and there is a simple invariant relating the numbers of available \Ss and available \Ls they have.

-\begin{lemma} Consider two reasonable partial packings of a set of items into a sequence of bins.
-Suppose that before bin $b$, each packing has at least one item of size $S$ and at least one item of size $L$ available.
-Then immediately after bin $b$ has been packed, the sum of the number of items of size $S$ available plus twice the number of items of size $L$ available is the same for both packings. \end{lemma}
+\begin{lemma} Given a set of items, consider two reasonable packings of the same sequence of bins, which might pack different subsets of the items.
+Suppose that before bin $b$, each has at least one item of size $S$ and at least one item of size $L$ available.
+Then immediately after bin $b$ has been packed, the sum of the number of items of size $S$ available plus twice the number of items of size $L$ available is the same for both. \end{lemma}

-\begin{proof} Consider any bin $b$ in the sequence $\sigma$ and suppose that immediately before bin $b$ is packed, each packing has items of both size $S$ and $L$ available and the sum of the number of items of size $S$ available plus twice the number of items of size $L$ available is the same for both packings.
-Note that this is true initially, since all items are still available for both packings.
-Since both packings are reasonable, either bin $b$ is filled the same way in both packings or in one of these packings, bin $b$ contains two more items of size $S$ and one less item of size $L$ than the other.
+\begin{proof} Consider any bin $b$ in the sequence $\sigma$ and suppose that immediately before bin $b$ is packed, each packing has items of both size $S$ and $L$ available and the sum of the number of items of size $S$ available plus twice the number of items of size $L$ available is the same for both.
+Note that this is true initially, since all items are still available for both.
+Since both are reasonable, either bin $b$ is filled the same way in both or in one of these packings, bin $b$ contains two more items of size $S$ and one less item of size $L$ than the other.
 Thus the claim remains true immediately after bin $b$ is packed. \end{proof}

 For any sequence of bins $\sigma$ and any nonnegative integers $s$ and $\ell$, let $OPT(\sigma,s,\ell)$ denote the cost of an optimal packing of $s$ items of size $S$ and $\ell$ items of size $L=2S-1$ using $\sigma$.
 This must be at least the sum of the sizes of all the items.